 The Simple Answer…?

 School?
 YES!
-Absolutely, school was involved.
+Absolutely, schooling was involved.
 Certified?
 Licensed Acupuncturist!
-Certified by national governing body (www.NCCAOM.com) with a state approved medical license to practice in South Carolina.
+Certified by the national governing body (NCCAOM) with a state-approved medical license to practice in South Carolina.
 How long did we have to study?
 Weekend courses?
-Self taught?
+Self-taught?
 The answer here is a bit more involved…

 SO, lets share with you who we are!